tomverbeure/yosys_gatemap/README.md

     ABC: Error: Current library is not available.
     ERROR: Can't open ABC output file `/tmp/yosys-abc-qms7cw/output.blif'.

+If you want to map FFs, you'll also models for those.
+In this example, I have only have FF, a simple D FF that doesn't have an asynchronous reset.
+If your design has those, you'll need to add support for those in your cell library as well.

 The run the example in this repo, install [Yosys](https://github.com/YosysHQ/yosys), then run the following command: